ARGOeu/web-ui-eosc/ReadMe.md

 * yum install wget

 ## Add a new tenant $tenant

-* add a css file into etc/app/html/adminlte/dist/css, the name should adminlte-$tenant.css
+* add the tenant properties into etc/app/resources/tenants.xml
-* add availability and reliability tresholds into app.properties
+* add API key into the etc/app/app-hidden.files
-* add key into the tenants.json file /etc/app/resources
+* copy the file etc/app/html/adminlte/dist/css/adminlte.min.css in the same directory under name adminlte-$tenant.css

+## Customize a new tenant $tenant

 * add the route for the alias into route.properties
-* add the different entries for the tenant into etc/app/html/sidebar.html
 * add a logo for the tenant etc/app/img : logo-$tenant.png
-* add lines for the report and for the description into the commons.xml file , reportDetails view
+* modify the adminlte-$tenant.css to adapt it

 ## Links and further reading